 Located within Associations (and Conferences acting as Associations), Committees on Ministry embody the crux of the United Church of Christ's covenantal relationships.
 At their best, the committees invite and facilitate critical participation of authorized ministers, calling bodies, Members in Discernment, lay leaders, Associations and Conferences in that covenant in order to foster the relationships needed for healthy and effective ministries.
 Promoting and clarifying the Committee on Ministry role to local congregations can benefit those covenantal relationships; sample brochures from York Association (Maine Conference) and Western Association (New York Conference) can be adapted by COMs for this purpose.

-The following online trainings are available throughout 2019 for members of Committees on Ministry.
+The following online trainings are available throughout 2020 for members of Committees on Ministry and authorized ministers.
 Each training is hosted by MESA via the Zoom platform, with a maximum of 50 participants per training.
-In 2019, we do require registration: attendees click on the appropriate Zoom link to register at least an hour in advance (but as soon as the training is posted).
-Trainings will engage the new Manual on Ministry materials.
+Registration is required: attendees click on the appropriate Zoom link to register at least an hour in advance (but as soon as the training is posted).
 Questions about a particular training can be directed to the listed MESA Team member.

 For orientation to Committee on Ministry work: